howardsolutions/wild-oasis-dashboard/README.md

 🔵 Managing Remote Server state in application with React Query, there's no Redux in this application

-🔵 Managing Complext Form validation with React Hook Form.
+🔵 Managing Complex Form validation with React Hook Form.

 🔵 Write highly reusable React Functional Component, with custom styling by leveraging `styled-component`